Skip to content

 While AI capabilities are rapidly advancing, it is crucial to correctly recognize their limitations.
 To avoid over-reliance on AI and use it appropriately, we need to understand the following constraints.

-AI generates outputs probabilistically from training data, but cannot guarantee the following:
+AI generates outputs probabilistically from training data, but cannot guarantee the following.
+Note that the means of addressing each constraint are not homogeneous.

 The Essence of AI-Driven Development